yarik51401/yarik_dev/README.md

 # yarik_dev

-I am a developer proficient in many programming languages, and passionate about cybersecurity.
+I am a beginner developer proficient in many programming languages, and passionate about cybersecurity.
 I specialize in web development and cybersecurity.

 ## 🛠 Technologies && Tools